Book Appointment: I will be on sabbatical through the 2023-2024 academic year.

 Since 2008, I’ve conducted field research in Vietnam, with projects supported by the Social Science Research Council and IIE Fulbright.
 I’ve published research on Hanoi’s informal sector, stratification and deregulation in health care provision, the ghosts of war, alcohol use and drinking cultures, the redefinition of poverty under late socialism, and urban cholera outbreaks.
 My book, Epidemic Politics in Contemporary Vietnam: Public Health and the State, was published in 2021 by Bloomsbury Academic.
 With Van Nguyen-Marshall (Trent University) and Peter Zinoman (UC Berkeley), I’m one of the editors-in-chief of the Journal of Vietnamese Studies.

 My current project is based in the United States.
-With the support of a Marcus Early Career Research Award from SF State’s College of Liberal & Creative Arts and a Scholars Award from the National Science Foundation, I’m studying medical crowdfunding for cancer.
+With the support of a Marcus Early Career Research Award from SF State’s College of Liberal & Creative Arts and a Scholars Award from the National Science Foundation, I’m studying affective economies in medical crowdfunding for cancer.

+2021.
 Epidemic Politics in Contemporary Vietnam: Public Health and the State.
-Forthcoming from I.B.
-Tauris (Bloomsbury).
+London: Bloomsbury Academic.